vini-karumuru/QAA/README.md

     Be sure to output compressed files and clear out any intermediate files.

-7. Plot the trimmed read length distributions for both R1 and R2 reads (on the same plot - yes, you will have to use Python or R to plot this, or Excel if you must.
+7. Plot the trimmed read length distributions for both R1 and R2 reads (on the same plot - yes, you will have to use Python or R to plot this.
 See ICA4 from Bi621).
 You can produce 2 different plots for your 2 different RNA-seq samples.
 There are a number of ways you could possibly do this.
 One useful thing your plot should show, for example, is whether R1s are trimmed more extensively than R2s, or vice versa.
 Comment on whether you expect R1s and R2s to be adapter-trimmed at different rates and why.

 # Part 3 – Alignment and strand-specificity
 8. Install sofware (record details in lab notebook!!!).
 In your QAA environment, use conda to install: